win-acme/win-acme/README.md

 **Automatic renewals should be fully working.** It will create a task in Windows Task Schedule that will run each morning and update the certs automatically every 60 days.
 For renewals your web site must still be able to pass authorization via the answer file.

 There's no support for AWS or Azure sites yet.
 Pull requests for them are welcome.
-For more complicated scenarios try the [powershell windows client](https://github.com/ebekker/letsencrypt-win/wiki/Example-Usage).
+For more complicated scenarios try the [PowerShell Client](https://github.com/ebekker/letsencrypt-win/wiki/Example-Usage).

 # Command Line Arguments